ostroproject/ostro-os/doc/architecture/system-and-security-architecture.rst

 *TODO*: instructions how to deal with services needing to talk with each other, D-Bus policies etc.

-*TODO*: Recommended Systemd options for services.
+*TODO*: Recommended systemd options for services.

 *TODO*: Security processes followed by Ostro OS?
 Information about found vulnerabilities etc.